SOLD: Slot Object-Centric Latent Dynamics Models for Relational Manipulation Learning from Pixels

 Learning a latent dynamics model provides a task-agnostic representation of an agent's understanding of its environment.
-Leveraging this knowledge for model-based reinforcement learning holds the potential to improve sample efficiency over model-free methods by learning inside imagined rollouts.
+Leveraging this knowledge for model-based reinforcement learning holds the potential to improve sample efficiency over model-free methods by learning from imagined rollouts.
 Furthermore, because the latent space serves as input to behavior models, the informative representations learned by the world model facilitate efficient learning of desired skills.
 Most existing methods rely on holistic representations of the environment’s state.
-In contrast, humans reason about objects and their interactions, forecasting how actions will affect specific parts of their surroundings.
-Inspired by this, we propose Slot-Attention for Object-centric Latent Dynamics (SOLD), a novel algorithm that learns object-centric dynamics models in an unsupervised manner from pixel inputs.
+In contrast, humans reason about objects and their interactions, predicting how actions will affect specific parts of their surroundings.
+Inspired by this, we propose Slot-Attention for Object-centric Latent Dynamics (SOLD), a novel model-based RL algorithm that learns object-centric dynamics models in an unsupervised manner from pixel inputs.
 We demonstrate that the structured latent space not only improves model interpretability but also provides a valuable input space for behavior models to reason over.
-Our results show that SOLD outperforms DreamerV3, a state-of-the-art model-based RL algorithm, across a range of benchmark robotic environments that evaluate for both relational reasoning and low-level manipulation capabilities.
+Our results show that SOLD outperforms DreamerV3 and TD-MPC2 — state-of-the-art model-based RL algorithms — across a range of benchmark robotic environments that require relational reasoning and manipulation capabilities.

 Relational Reasoning on Multi-object Tasks

-Our policies demonstrate robust relational reasoning alongside precise low-level manipulation, enabling SOLD to surpass state-of-the-art methods in a diverse range of multi-object reaching and manipulation tasks.
+Our policies demonstrate robust relational reasoning alongside precise low-level manipulation, enabling proficient behaviors on multi-object reaching and manipulation tasks.

 Learned Object-Centric Dynamics

-The learned object-centric latent dynamics model is showcased through open-loop predictions from a single context frame in the videos below.
+The learned object-centric latent dynamics model is showcased through open-loop predictions in the videos below.
 These predictions remain accurate over long horizons, consistently maintaining the object-centric decomposition of the environment.
+We can see how SOLD predicts individual scene elements to evolve over time under a given action sequence.indicates ground-truth frames, whilerepresents open-loop predictions.

 True Model Slots Reconstructions of individual Slots